Explore Georgia Tours

 Georgia is compact but mountainous.
 Understanding your options helps you plan realistic itineraries.

 Private Driver-Guide: The most comfortable way to travel, especially for first-time visitors.
-A private guide handles navigation, translates with locals, shares insider knowledge, and allows spontaneous stops.
+A private guide handles navigation, translates with locals, shares local knowledge, and allows spontaneous stops.
 Prices are reasonable by European standards (€80-150/day depending on vehicle and distance).
-This is our recommended approach for maximizing your experience.
+This is our recommended approach for getting the most out of a first trip.

 Rental Car: Adventurous travelers comfortable with mountain driving can rent vehicles in Tbilisi.
 Roads are generally decent but mountain routes require confidence.
-GPS essential; many scenic spots are unmarked.
+GPS is essential, since many scenic spots are unmarked.
 Right-hand drive, international license accepted.

 Marshrutkas: These minibuses connect most towns and are remarkably cheap (Tbilisi-Kazbegi: ~€5).
 However, they're crowded, follow fixed schedules, and don't allow scenic stops.
 Best for budget travelers with flexible timelines.

 Domestic Flights: Mestia has a small airport with weather-dependent flights from Tbilisi (€50-70).
-When operating, saves 8+ hours of driving.
-Book flexibly—cancellations happen.
+When operating, it saves 8+ hours of driving.
+Book flexibly.
+Cancellations happen.

 Where to Stay in Georgia: Accommodation by Region